 openSUSE Leap is Rock Solid

-The release cycle of openSUSE Leap versions is around one year, and get extended support for up to 2 years before finally achieving End-of-Life.
+The release cycle of openSUSE Leap versions is around one year, and they get extended support for up to two years before finally achieving End-of-Life.

 openSUSE Tumbleweed for Power Users

 That means more chances to experience and test new things or applications.
-But any rolling release runs the risk of breaking after an update.
+However, any rolling release runs the risk of breaking after an update.
 That is the price you pay for up-to-date, cutting-edge software.